guidovdijk/viual-studio-code-extension/README.md

-# goToHtml README
+# handle-bars-redirecter README

-This is the README for your extension "goToHtml".
+This is the README for your extension "handle-bars-redirecter".
 After writing up a brief description, we recommend including the following sections.

 ## Features